Preston, Lancashire: Proposed developments

 An £800 million regeneration project known as the Tithebarn Project was also planned for Preston.
 The project was originally managed by property giants Grosvenor and Lendlease, Grosvenor withdrew from the project, followed a few years later by Lendlease.
 The project was dependent upon a number of requirements (such as the re-location of the current bus station, which would cost at least £25million, and be funded largely by the taxpayer).
-In November 2011, it was announced that John Lewis, who were originally intended to be the major flagship store of the Tithebarn development had also withdrawn from the project, effectively killing it.
+In November 2011, it was announced that John Lewis, which was originally intended to be the major flagship store of the Tithebarn development, had also withdrawn from the project, effectively killing it.
 The council is now exploring more piecemeal ways of bringing in development and former Labour leader Jeremy Corbyn praises Preston for its "inspiring innovation".

 Since city status was awarded in 2002, Preston has been targeted by a number of developers.
 Residential developments were particularly popular with new apartments planned in and around the city centre.
 Many of these developments however are still struggling to find buyers for these apartments, and there are rising numbers of repossessions.
 Office and hotel space is also in demand and a new Central Business District is being planned as well as a number of new hotels.

-Culture and music

-In September 2024 Moor Park in the city was the venue for Radio 2 in the Park, with guest artists including Sting, Sister Sledge, Manic Street Preachers and the Pet Shop Boys.